-1 2023 2022 Incre ease (Decrease)
+2024 2023 Iı ncrease (Decrease)

 (in thousands)

-Cost of commercialization revenue \$ 8,886 \$ - - \$ 8,886
+Cost of commercialization revenue \$ 21,009 \$ 8,88 \$ 12,123

-Costs of commercialization revenues were \$8.9 million in 2023 compared to none in 2022.
-The increase primarily related to adjustments to reflect current period workin-process inventory at net realizable value, idle capacity period manufacturing costs and in-license sales-related milestone expense.
+Costs of commercialization revenues were \$21.0 million in 2024 compared to \$8.9 million in 2023.
+The increase primarily related to an increased level of expense recognized associated with adjustments to reflect inventory at net realizable value, partially offset by a reduction of in-license sales-related milestone expense.
 Prior to receiving EC regulatory approval for Ebvallo in the EU in December 2022, we recorded all costs incurred in the manufacture of Ebvallo to be sold upon commercialization as research and development expense.
 As a result, Ebvallo inventories manufactured before EC regulatory approval, referred to as zero cost inventories, were expensed as research and development and are therefore excluded from the cost of commercialization revenue.
-Ebvallo manufacturing costs incurred after EC regulatory approval are capitalized into inventory.
-All commercialization revenue recognized to date relates to zero cost inventories and all Ebvallo sold to Pierre Fabre in the year ended December 31, 2023 were zero cost inventories.
+Ebvallo manufacturing costs incurred after EC regulatory approval are capitalized into inventory and recorded into cost of commercialization revenue as the related commercialization revenue is recognized.
+The majority of commercialization revenue recognized to date associated with the sale of Ebvallo is related to zero cost inventories.